-This is a two-page excerpt from a book titled, Muslims in Europe: Notes, Comments, Questions by Manfred Wolf, PhD.
-It comprises several dozen brief essays, written over the span of about a decade.
+This is a two-page excerpt from a book titled Muslims in Europe: Notes, Comments, Questions by Manfred Wolf, PhD.
+It comprises several dozen essays, written over the span of a decade.

 I found the following brief section from "Muslims in Europe" of interest because Wolf wrote it in 2015.
-He had had a run of highly accurate short-term geopolitical predictions.
-I was sufficiently impressed, as I read with the benefit of hindsight in early October 2024, to give his longer term prognostications some serious consideration.
+He had had a run of accurate short-term geopolitical predictions.
+I was sufficiently impressed, as I read with the benefit of hindsight, to give his longer term prognostications some consideration.

 Some background about the scholar

-After 40 or so years as a professor of English literature at California State University in San Francisco, Manfred Wolf worked part-time as a faculty member at the University of California at Berkeley, teaching Dutch language and literature.
+After 40 or so years as a professor of English literature at San Francisco State University, Manfred Wolf worked part-time as a faculty member at the University of California at Berkeley, teaching Dutch language and literature.

-Before diving in, be aware that Manfred Wolf was about 80 years old in 2015.
-He resided for most of his life in the city of San Francisco.
-He is a liberal Jew, maybe leftist in his youth, who probably voted Democrat, up and down ballot, for all his years as a naturalized American citizen.
-He has a greater propensity for supporting exercise of First Amendment rights than many people of that demographic.
+Be aware that Manfred Wolf was about 80 years old in 2015.
+He is a liberal non-observant Jew, maybe leftist in his youth, who probably voted Democrat, up and down ballot, for all his years as a naturalized American citizen.
+He seems to possess a greater propensity for supporting exercise of First Amendment rights than many people of that demographic.

 Less background about me